Arize-ai/phoenix/docs/api/dataset-and-schema.md

 )
 ```

-A dataclass that assigns the columns of a Pandas DataFrame to the appropriate model dimensions (predictions, actuals, features, etc.).
+A dataclass that assigns the columns of a pandas DataFrame to the appropriate model dimensions (predictions, actuals, features, etc.).
 Each column of the DataFrame should appear in the corresponding schema at most once.

 **\[**[**source**](https://github.com/Arize-ai/phoenix/blob/main/src/phoenix/datasets/schema.py)**]**

 ### Parameters

 * **prediction\_id\_column\_name** __ (Optional\[str]): The name of the DataFrame's prediction ID column, if one exists.
 Prediction IDs are strings that uniquely identify each record in a Phoenix dataset (equivalently, each row in the DataFrame).
 If no prediction ID column name is provided, Phoenix will automatically generate unique UUIDs for each record of the dataset upon [phoenix.Dataset](dataset-and-schema.md#phoenix.dataset) initialization.
 * **timestamp\_column\_name** (Optional\[str]): The name of the DataFrame's timestamp column, if one exists.
-Timestamp columns must be Pandas Series with numeric or datetime dtypes.
+Timestamp columns must be pandas Series with numeric or datetime dtypes.
   * If the timestamp column has numeric dtype (int or float), the entries of the column are interpreted as Unix timestamps, i.e., the number of seconds since midnight on January 1st, 1970.
   * If the column has datetime dtype and contains timezone-naive timestamps, Phoenix assumes those timestamps belong to the UTC timezone.
   * If the column has datetime dtype and contains timezone-aware timestamps, those timestamps are converted to UTC.